 Day 1: Jodhpur

-Arrive in Jodhpur today.
+Arrive in Jodhpur and transfer to hotel.
 Founded in 1459, Jodhpur was once the capital of the Marwar State and a major trade centre in the 16th century due to its location on the ancient silk route.
 (For arrival into Jodhpur, please check our tour notes below)

 Day 2: Jodhpur - Chandelao